SAP/component-operator/README.md

 That is, if the component contains extension types, and also instances of these types, it tries to process things in the right order; that means, during apply the instances will be applied as late as possible (to ensure that controllers and webhooks are up); and during delete, the instances will be deleted as early as possible (to ensure that controllers and webhooks are still there).
 Furthermore, during deletion, foreign instances (that is, instances of these types that are not part of the component) block the deletion of the whole component.
 Sometimes, components are implicitly adding extension types to the cluster; in the sense that the extension types are not explicitly part of the manifests, but added in the dark through controllers, once running.
 A typical example are crossplane providers.
 On the component resource, such additional types can be declared by setting the attribute `spec.additionalManagedTypes`.

+### Reapply interval

+By default, the operator reapplies dependent objects to the Kubernetes API every 60 minutes (even if they seem to be in sync), in order to correct potential changes that may have happenend to the object, for example due to manual changes.
+This interval can be tuned by setting `spec.reapplyInterval`.
+Note that the interval should be greater than the effective requeue interval (see above).
+Otherwise, the reapply might happen only at the frequency defined by the requeue interval.
+The reapply interval can be overridden on a per-object level by setting the annotation `component-operator.cs.sap.com/reapply-interval`.

 ### Dependencies